(20 ILCS 1340/25)

 Each Network shall develop a plan for its respective region that addresses the following:

-(a) Inventory of all mental health and substance abuse treatment services, primary health care facilities and services, private hospitals, State-operated psychiatric hospitals, long term care facilities, social services, transportation services, and any services available to serve persons with mental and substance use illnesses.
+(a) Inventory of all mental health and substance use disorder services, primary health care facilities and services, private hospitals, State-operated psychiatric hospitals, long term care facilities, social services, transportation services, and any services available to serve persons with mental and substance use illnesses.

 (b) Identification of unmet community needs, including, but not limited to, the following: